bimanneha/programming_assignment/README.md

 Steps for running the application :

-Clone or Download the source code from the WebApp_Imgur_Gallery repository in your local machine.
+Clone or Download the source code from the programming_assignment repository in your local machine.
-Run 'npm install' command in your terminal.
-This will download all the required packages in your local machine.
+Open the Angular Project programming_assignment in your IDE.
-Run 'npm start' command to run the application. http://localhost:4200/ is the link which you can use in your browser.
+Run 'npm install' command from your terminal.
+This will download all the required packages in your local environment.
-The application is published on gh-pages and is accessible to everyone on the below mentioned link: https://bimanneha.github.io/imageGallery/home
+Run 'npm start' command to run the application. http://localhost:4200/ is the link which you can use to access the application in your browser.

 Technical Detals with Versions :